beefyfinance/beefy-v2/src/features/data/README.md

 - What is a reward?
 - Allowances are fetched aggressively, is this necessary?
 Can't we just fetch allowances when looking at a vault?
 - Only some of the gov vaults have excluded links, is this normal?
+- Is this normal behavior that rewardRate and periodFinish returns undefined? or am I querying the wrong address?

 # ANSWERED